DWIHN Spotlight

 DWIHN Mobile Crisis Services

-The Detroit Wayne Integrated Health Network (DWIHN) is rolling out a dozen mobile crisis units into communities and neighborhoods to help children and adults in crisis.
+The Detroit Wayne Integrated Health Network (DWIHN) has a dozen mobile crisis units serving communities and neighborhoods to help children and adults in crisis, 24 hours a day, 7 days a week.

 Young woman holding cell phoneA collaborative Call Center coming together to reach the community.
 A text line is available for anyone from the ages of 14 years old.
 People can receive up to 12 free counseling sessions regardless of insurance status.
 Call or text 313-488-HOPE.
 This program has successfully provided virtual therapy services and referrals, resulting in a notable impact on the individuals served.
 The data reflects a completion rate of 60%, showcasing the effectiveness of our virtual therapy sessions.
 Participants who accessed our services reported tangible improvements in their mental health and well-being, with individuals reporting reduced symptoms.

-Mobile App Offers Easy Access to Quality Care
+Mobile App Offers More Features and Easy Access to Quality Care

 Zero Suicide